otrv4/otrv4/otrv4.md

 - The cryptographic primitives and protocols have been updated:
   - Deniable Authenticated Key Exchange using Spawn [2].
   - Key management using the Double Ratchet Algorithm [6].
-(TODO: something here about the smaller primitive upgrades?
-Move to XSalsa?)
+  - Smaller primitive upgrades to the SHA3 family
+  - Switch to XSalsa20 from AES

 ## High Level Overview